uafrontender/newnew/README.md

 ## Development

+### newnew api

+We import a package from a gitlab repo and select a specific version by its commit hash If you need to update a version of the package, just change the commit hash in `package.json` And run `npm install`

 ### Tools we use

 VSCode.
 We use this code editor in order to have the same set of tools available to us.